marerem/co-registration_Coronary_Arteries/README.md

 │       ├── seg_rigid_co.py/ - file containing all functions needed for re co-registration of segmentation frames │   ├── data_dict_bif_angl.pt/ - dict.pt contains data for each patient  with number of frame  at each checkpoint and the corresponding angle. (belongs to Pre_Post,Pre_Final,Post_Final data set)
 │   ├── data_dict_bif_angl_pre_post.pt/ - dict.pt contains data for each patient  with number of frame  at each checkpoint and the corresponding angle. (belongs to P3_MIT data set with only Pre and Stent data)
-│
+│   ├── conver_seg.ipynb/ - it's ipynb file where you can run re co-registration segmentation using Jupyter Notebook │
 │
 ├── run_raw.py/ - main run file for co-registration, as input required 4 pathes of data (exmaple in data/ folder).